 We are confining ourselves to Croce’s aesthetics, but it will help to have at least the most rudimentary sketch in view of his rather complex general philosophy.

 Philosophers since Kant customarily distinguish intuitions or representations from concepts or universals.
 In one sense Croce follows this tradition, but another sense his view departs radically.
-For intuitions are not blind without concepts; an intuitive presentation is a complete conscious manifestation just as it is, in advance of applying concepts (and all that is true a priori of them is that they have a particular character or individual physiognomy—they are not necessarily spatial or temporal, contra Kant).
+For intuitions are not blind without concepts; an intuitive presentation (an ‘intuition’) is a complete conscious manifestation just as it is, in advance of applying concepts (and all that is true a priori of them is that they have a particular character or individual physiognomy—they are not necessarily spatial or temporal, contra Kant).
 To account for this, Croce supposes that the modes of mental activity are in turn arranged at different levels.
 The intellect presupposes the intuitive mode—which just is the aesthetic—but the intuitive mode does not presuppose the intellect.
 The intellect—issuing in particular judgements—in turn is presupposed by the practical, which issues among other things in empirical laws.
 And morality tells the practical sciences what ends in particular they should pursue.
 Thus Croce regarded this as one of his key insights: All mental activity, which means the whole of reality, is founded on the aesthetic, which has no end or purpose of its own, and of course no concepts or judgements.
 This includes the concept of existence or reality: the intuition plus the judgement of existence is what Croce calls perception, but itself is innocent of it.

 To say the world is essentially history is to say that at the lowest level it is aesthetic experiences woven into a single fabric, a world-narrative, with the added judgement that it is real, that it exists.
 Croce takes this to be inevitable: the subjective present is real and has duration; but any attempt to determine its exact size is surely arbitrary.
 Therefore the only rigorous view is that the past is no less real than the present.
 History then represents, by definition, the only all-encompassing account of reality.
 What we call the natural sciences then are impure, second-rate.
 Consider for example the concept of a space-time point.
 Plainly it is not something anyone has ever met with in experience; it is an abstraction, postulated as a limit of certain operations for the convenience of a ‘theory’.
 Croce would call it a pseudo-concept, and would not call the so-called ‘empirical laws’ in which it figures to be fit subjects for truth and knowledge.
 Its significance, like that of other pseudo-concepts, is pragmatic.

 In fact the vast majority of concepts—house, reptile, tree—are mere adventitious collections of things that are formulated in response to practical needs, and thus cannot, however exact the results of the corresponding science, attain to truth or knowledge.
 Nor do the concepts of mathematics escape the ‘pseudo’ tag.
 What Croce calls pure concepts, in contrast, are characterised by their possession of expressiveness, universality and concreteness, and they perform their office by a priori synthesis (this accounts for character mentioned above).
-What this means it that everything we can perceive or imagine—every representation or intuition—will necessary have all three: there is no possible experience that is not of something concrete, universal in the sense of being an instance of something absolutely general, and expressive, that is, admitting of verbal enunciation.
+What this means it that everything we can perceive or imagine—every representation or intuition—will necessarily have all three: there is no possible experience that is not of something concrete, universal in the sense of being an instance of something absolutely general, and expressive, that is, admitting of verbal enunciation.
 Empirical concepts, then, like heat, are concrete but not universal; mathematical concepts, like number, are universal but not concrete.
 Examples of pure concepts are rare, but those recognized by Croce are finality, quality and beauty.
-Such is the domain of Logic, in Croce's scheme.
+Such is the domain of Logic, in Croce’s scheme.

-A critical difference, for our purposes, between Croce's ideas and those of his follower Collingwood, emerges when we ask: what are the constituents of the intuition?
-For Collingwood—writing in the mid-1930's—intuitions are built up out of sense-data, the only significant elaboration of Russell's doctrine being that sense-data are never simple, comprising what analysis reveals as sensory and affective constituents.
+A critical difference, for our purposes, between Croce’s ideas and those of his apparent follower Collingwood, emerges when we ask: what are the constituents of the intuition?
+For Collingwood—writing in the mid-1930s—intuitions are built up out of sense-data, the only significant elaboration of Russell’s doctrine being that sense-data are never simple, comprising what analysis reveals as sensory and affective constituents.
 For Croce the intuition is an organic whole, such that to analyze it into atoms is always a false abstraction: the intuition could never be re-built with such elements.
-(Although a deadly opponent of formal logic, Croce did share Frege's insight that the truly meaningful bit of language is the sentence; ‘only in the context of sentence does a word have a meaning’, wrote Frege in 1884).
+(Although a deadly opponent of formal logic, Croce did share Frege’s insight that the truly meaningful bit of language is the sentence; ‘only in the context of sentence does a word have a meaning’, wrote Frege in 1884).

-With such an account of ‘the aesthetic’ in view, one might think that Croce intends to cover roughly the same ground as Kant's Transcendental Aesthetic, and like Kant will think of art as a comparatively narrow if profound region of experience.
-But Croce takes the opposite line (and finds Kant theory of beauty and art to have failed at precisely this point): art is everywhere, and the difference between ordinary intuition and that of ‘works of art’ is a quantitative difference (Aes.13).
+With such an account of ‘the aesthetic’ in view, one might think that Croce intends to cover roughly the same ground as Kant’s Transcendental Aesthetic, and like Kant will think of art as a comparatively narrow if profound region of experience.
+But Croce takes the opposite line (and finds Kant’s theory of beauty and art to have failed at precisely this point): art is everywhere, and the difference between ordinary intuition and that of ‘works of art’ is only a quantitative difference (Aes.13).
 This principle has for Croce a profound significance: